friflo/Friflo.Json.Fliox/Engine/README.md

 *Feature highlights*
 - Simple API - no boilerplate.
 - High-performance 🔥 and compact ECS with low memory footprint.
+100.000.000 entities with 16 GB RAM.
 - Zero allocations for entire API after buffers grown large enough.
 No struct boxing.
 - Fully reactive - *optional*.
 Subscribe change events of all or specific entities.
 - JSON Serialization - *optional*.